 Welcome to the Salopian Club.
 We are here to continue what we hope will be life-long links with the School and we aim to be a one-stop shop for Alumni information, careers, news, activities and sport.
-To read about the governance of the Club, please continue to read here.
+To find out what we're all about, please see here.
+In the meantime, to read about the governance of the Club, please continue to read below.

 The Salopian Club exists to enable that sense of community to flourish – helping members get or keep in touch, and to continue to support the School in many diverse ways.
 Social and sporting events take place throughout the year, many of them at Shrewsbury, but some are national and even international events.

 Our twice yearly magazine 'The Salopian' helps to keep Old Salopians in contact with and informed about their contemporaries, as well as keeping them in touch with progress and development at the School and email news updates are sent out bi-monthly by the Director.

 PDF COPY: The Salopian magazine is available in electronic (pdf) format.
 If you would prefer to receive your copy electronically, please email firstname.lastname@example.org.

 All those who have been educated at Shrewsbury School are eligible to be members of the Club - and become Life Members through subscription as part of the School fees.

 Academic staff are invited to become Honorary Members after two years service at the School.
 Other staff and Governors and those connected to the School can also be invited to become members.

 - To promote links and fellowship between Salopians of all ages.